 - Tuesday’s Praise and Reflection is where the school joins together to celebrate through music and singing.
-It is led by Miss Sheehan, our music leader, and Mrs Leigh, one of our senior teachers.
+It is led by Mrs Myers, our music leader, and Mrs Leigh, one of our senior teachers.

 - Friday worship is where we celebrate achievement in the school from the past week.
 Headteacher’s special mentions are given which include a celebration of children demonstrating our core Christian values.
 This is a wonderful way to end a learning week; along with marking birthdays and a delicious cake raffle, parents, carers and friends are warmly invited to join us.